Convert PPT to Video with AI Online

 No. HeyGen supports direct upload of standard PowerPoint formats (.ppt and .pptx).
 The platform automatically processes the slides for video conversion.
 You can convert your file from Microsoft PowerPoint 2007 or any later version without converting to another file format first.

 Yes.
-You can enhance your converted PowerPoint video with background music, subtitle overlays, and even bespoke branding elements.
+You can enhance your converted PowerPoint video with background music, subtitle overlays, and even custom branding elements.

 You can create a video for explainers, training content, business pitches, educational tutorials, and marketing video presentations using our PowerPoint to Video tool.
 It gives you full video capabilities to generate engaging content from any presentation.
 You can also start with HeyGen's text to video or image to video features if you're not using slides at all.

 Using PowerPoint's native export gives you a flat screen recording of your slides.
-HeyGen go further by adding AI avatars, professional voiceover narration, and dynamic scene editing.
+HeyGen goes further by adding ai avatars, professional voiceover narration, and dynamic scene editing.
 You get a professional video with a human presenter, not just an animated slideshow.
 It's the difference between a recording and a production.

-For input, HeyGen support Microsoft PowerPoint file formats including .ppt and .pptx, as well as PDF.
+For input, HeyGen supports Microsoft PowerPoint file formats including .ppt and .pptx, as well as PDF.
 For output, you can export in mp4 (mpeg-4 video stream) format.
-This online file converter handles the entire conversion from presentation to video automatically, producing high-quality results by using this online platform.
+This online file converter handles the entire conversion from presentation to video automatically, producing high quality results by using this online platform.

 Explore more AI-powered tools